exes2012/RebaseManager/RebaseProjectWithTemplate/README.md

 # Revit Rebase Project With Template

-A Revit add-in for rebasing projects with template standardization using AI-powered view template mapping.
+A Revit add-in for rebasing projects with template standardization using AI-powered mapping via Google Gemini.

 ## Setup

 ### 1. Configure API Key

 1. Copy `appsettings.example.json` to `appsettings.json`
-2. Replace `YOUR_GROK_API_KEY_HERE` with your actual Grok API key from x.ai
+2. Replace `YOUR_GEMINI_API_KEY_HERE` with your actual Gemini API key from Google AI Studio
 3. The `appsettings.json` file is automatically excluded from git commits

 ### 2. Build and Install